-Definition of ATRIUM
+Definition of atrium

 1 : the central room of a Roman house

-In an ancient Roman house, an open central court that contained the impluvium, a basin where rainwater collected.
+In an ancient Roman house, an atrium was an open central court that contained the impluvium, a basin where rainwater collected.
 It originally contained the hearth and functioned as the center of family life.
 The term later came to be used for the open front courtyard of a Christian basilica, where congregants collected before services.
 The atrium was revived in the 20th century in the form of glass-covered, greenery-filled multistory spaces sometimes found in shopping centers, office buildings, and large hotels.

 Origin and Etymology of atrium